walbourn/walbourn.github.io/_posts/2017-12-15-directx-and-uwp-on-xbox-one.md

 <h1>DirectX 12</h1>

-For UWP on Xbox One, DirectX12 is supported as <strong>Direct3D Hardware Feature Level 12.0</strong> while in Game mode.
+For UWP on Xbox One, DirectX12 is supported as <strong>Direct3D Hardware Feature Level 11.0</strong> while in Game mode.
+It supports Shader Model 5.1 and Shader Model 6.4 shaders.

 > Note that in development mode, if you try to create a DirectX 12 device while not in Game mode, you will end up with a WARP software device rather than the much faster hardware device.
 Remember also that WARP it not supported for retail Xbox One machines.